angelinagnedina/GraphBAX/README.md

 ```

 ## Examples
-The example of how to use infoBAX procedure can be found in [examples](examples) folder in [InfoBAX_on_grid-shaped_graph](examples/InfoBAX_on_grid-shaped_graph.ipynb) notebook.
+The example of how to use the InfoBAX procedure can be found in [examples](examples) folder in [infobax_on_grid-shaped_graph](examples/infobax_on_grid-shaped_graph.ipynb) notebook.
 There is an example for a grid-shaped graph, but the procedure can be implemented on various graphs, for instance, on a road graph from PEMS dataset.

 <img src="images/Estimated_shortest_path.jpg" width ="50%">